rmalchow/dbutils/README.md

 if you're using this from within springboot, this already has an `@Autowired` `DataSource` , otherwise you may have to instantiate a DataSource and wire it yourself.

-this also comes with basic functionality, such as:
+this comes with basic functionality, such as:

 ```java
 public T get(String id)